Crucifixion of Jesus: Temple veil, earthquake and resurrection of dead saints

 The synoptic gospels state that the veil of the temple was torn from top to bottom.

 The Gospel of Matthew mentions an account of earthquakes, rocks splitting, and the opening of the graves of dead saints, and describes how these resurrected saints went into the holy city and appeared to many people.

 In the Mark and Matthew accounts, the centurion in charge comments on the events: "Truly this man was the Son of God!" or "Truly this was the Son of God!".
 The Gospel of Luke quotes him as saying, "Certainly this man was innocent!"

-The historian Sextus Julius Africanus in the early third century wrote, describing the day of the crucifixion, "A most terrible darkness fell over all the world, the rocks were torn apart by an earthquake, and many places both in Judaea and the rest of the world were thrown down.
+The historian Sextus Julius Africanus in the early-3rd century wrote, describing the day of the crucifixion, "A most terrible darkness fell over all the world, the rocks were torn apart by an earthquake, and many places both in Judaea and the rest of the world were thrown down.
 In the third book of his Histories, Thallos dismisses this darkness as a solar eclipse. ..."

-A widespread 6.3 magnitude earthquake has been confirmed to have taken place between 26 and 36 AD.
+A widespread earthquake of magnitude at least 5.5 has been confirmed to have taken place in the region between AD 26 and 36.
 This earthquake was dated by counting varves (annual layers of sediment) between the disruptions in a core of sediment from En Gedi caused by it and by an earlier known quake in 31 BC.
 The authors concluded that either this was the earthquake in Matthew and it occurred more or less as reported, or else Matthew "borrowed" this earthquake which actually occurred at another time or simply inserted an "allegorical fiction".